x70b1/check_routeros-upgrade/README.md

 # check_routeros-upgrade

 A simple monitoring plugin to check RouterOS for updates.
-A simple monitoring plugin to check RouterOS for updates.
+This script should work with different monitoring frameworks like Nagios, Icinga, Naemon, Shinken or Sensu.

 **Features**